 Main Subheading

 To properly classify the number 69, we need to understand the basic principles of number theory.
 Number theory is a branch of mathematics dedicated to the study of integers and their properties.
-Within this field, prime and composite numbers play pivotal roles.
+Within this field, prime and composite numbers play key roles.
 Prime numbers are often considered the building blocks of all other numbers because, according to the fundamental theorem of arithmetic, every integer greater than 1 can be uniquely expressed as a product of prime numbers.

 Comprehensive Overview